 If you've got some wave in your hair, like Ryan Phillippe, this is a good, short option.
 The hair is clipper cut on the sides and back using a number 4 blade, while the top is left about two finger widths long and cut with scissors.
 A bit of styling paste adds separation and texture.
-"It needs minimal product to style because it’s not too short or too long on the top," says Thomas.
-"And a huge benefit is that as it grows out it will still look stylish, even if it gets a bit shaggy around the ears."
+"It needs a minimal amount of product to style because it’s not too short or too long on the top," says Thomas.
+"And a huge benefit is that as it grows out, it will still look stylish, even if it gets a bit shaggy around the ears."

 For the brush style, the hair is cut clipper-short, high up the sides and back.
 The top is blow-dried up, and the top is cut as it is with a flat top, except the sides are a bit more rounded.
 This is a good option for the guy with straight hair and a slightly receding hairline.

 If you have naturally curly hair, the best way to show it off is to allow it to grow.
 Keeping it long in the center and shorter on the sides (as a mohawk) allows you to inject a bit of personality into the style.
 Miguel's short dreadlocks are perfectly suited for this style.